-If any or all of the 2019 Convertible Notes or 2024 Convertible Notes are converted into common shares, our existing shareholders will experience immediate dilution of voting rights and our common share price may decline.
+If any or all of the 2024 Convertible Notes are converted into common shares, our existing shareholders will experience immediate dilution of voting rights and our common share price may decline.
 Furthermore, the perception that such dilution could occur may cause the market price of our common shares to decline.
-The conversion rate for the 2019 Convertible Notes as of February 7, 2014, the date of issuance thereof, was 11.5908 common shares per \$1,000 principal amount, or a conversion price of approximately \$86.28 per common share, and the conversion rate for the 2024 Convertible Notes as of March 23, 2018, the date of issuance thereof, was adjusted to 23.1816 common shares per \$1,000 principal amount, or a conversion price of approximately \$43.14 per common share, and the conversion rate for the 2024 Convertible Notes was adjusted to 16.0056 common shares per \$1,000 principal amount, or a conversion price of approximately \$43.14 per common share, and the conversion rate for the 2024 Convertible Notes was further adjusted to 23.2245 common shares per \$1,000 principal amount, or a conversion price of approximately \$62.48 per common share, due to our two-for-one stock split effected in May 2018.
-The conversion rate for the 2019 Convertible Notes was further adjusted to 23.2245 common shares per \$1,000 principal amount, or a conversion price of approximately \$43.06 per common share, and the conversion rate for the 2024 Convertible Notes was further adjusted to 16.0352 common shares per \$1,000 principal amount, or a conversion price of approximately \$62.36 per common share, due to the Company's modified Dutch auction tender offer completed in May 2018.
-Because the conversion rates of the 2019 Convertible Notes and 2024 Convertible Notes are converted into common shares after the adjusted conversion rates became effective.
+The conversion rate for the 2024 Convertible Notes as of March 23, 2018, the date of issuance thereof, was 8.0028 common shares per \$1,000 principal amount, or a conversion price of approximately \$124.96 per common share.
+The conversion rate for the 2024 Convertible Notes was adjusted to 16.0056 common shares per \$1,000 principal amount, or a conversion price of approximately \$62.48 per common share, due to our two-for-one stock split effected in May 2018.
+The conversion rate for the 2024 Convertible Notes was further adjusted to 16.0352 common shares per \$1,000 principal amount, or a conversion price of approximately \$62.36 per common share, due to the Company's modified Dutch auction tender offer completed in May 2018.
+Because the conversion rate of the 2024 Convertible Notes adjusts upward upon the occurrence of certain events, our existing shareholders may experience more dilution if any or all of the 2024 Convertible Notes are converted into common shares after the adjusted conversion rates became effective.